 This layer should provide insulation and also the passage and release of perspiration.
-Zips, collars, draw cords and the like allow for increased ventilation during exertion or for all openings to be pulled closed while at rest.Insulating layers for the upper body.
+Zips, collars, draw cords and the like allow for increased ventilation during exertion or for all openings to be pulled closed while at rest and/or in very cold conditions.Insulating layers for the upper body.
 Wool mix or synthetic shirt, woolen sweater, fleece or down sweater and /or jacket.
 Adjustability is important here, zips, buttons etc. At least one of these layers should be long at the back to avoid exposure of flesh during exertion.

 The insulating layer can be combined with the wind-proof or water-proof outer layer or could be separate.
 Don't be tempted to think that you will be able to get away with a fleece as your only outer layer however, despite the new coatings and finishes, they just aren't wind or water-proof enough on their own.

 Down - Men's Women's

 Insulating layers for the lower body.
 Thick warm pants (trousers) of a natural material such as moleskin or heavyweight synthetic material such as polyester.
 Personally I have worn moleskin (a kind of cotton, named for its texture and not made from either the skin or kin of moles) pants in both polar regions and wouldn't consider wearing anything else, for warmth, comfort and practicality they have no rival - Men's moleskins